Renting an apartment in Italy

 Tips

-Sometime around day three of an apartment stay in Italy, a transformation occurs.
 The welcoming '"buon giorno" you've been receiving at the neighborhood cheese shops, butchers, and bakeries grows more enthusiastic, with an obvious trace of recognition.

-You find yourself in situations the weekend visitor never experiences—buying wine by the jug at a vineria, picking out tomatoes and zucchini at the local market.
 The evening routine you've established includes taking a passeggiata stroll on the main drag followed by a Campari-soda at a cantina (where you're recognized as a regular with a nod from the barrista) before heading home to cook a delicious feast in your kitchen.

 The fabled Italian lifestyle you've always envied is suddenly your own.